Principal Ed Weiss (Discipline 12th Grade A-Z)

-Email: email@example.com / Mount Tabor on Twitter: @Tabor_CityThe 2017-18 school year marks Mr. Weiss' ninth year as the Principal of Mount Tabor High School.
+Email: email@example.com / Mount Tabor on Twitter: @Tabor_CityThe 2018-19 school year marks Mr. Weiss' tenth year as the Principal of Mount Tabor High School.
 He has served the students of the Winston-Salem/Forsyth County Schools for the past twenty-five years.
 Prior to his principalship at Mount Tabor, he was the principal of Wiley Middle School where he spent five years.
 Mr. Weiss also spent another ten-year window as an Assistant Principal, Coach, and Teacher with the Spartans.
-With his varied experience and true Spartan pride, Mr. Weiss looks forward to leading the Spartans into the 2017-18 school year!Principal's Update 2017-2018
+With his varied experience and true Spartan pride, Mr. Weiss looks forward to leading the Spartans into the 2018-19 school year!Principal's Update 2018-2019

 Welcome to Mount Tabor High School.
-It’s hard to believe that the summer of 2017 has come and gone.
+It’s hard to believe that the summer of 2018 is here.
 It seems like final exams, graduation, staff hiring, summer school, new roofs, interior lights, ceilings and summer cleaning etc. was just this past month.
-It is my honor to serve as the Principal of the Spartans and look forward to a great 2017-18 school year!
+It is my honor to serve as the Principal of the Spartans and look forward to a great 2018-19 school year!

 -Attending all 15 North Carolina’s Public Universities

--32 seniors attending colleges and universities in other states
+-40 seniors attending colleges and universities in other states and countries

--40 to NC State, 10 to Wake Forest University, 3 to Duke and others including Morehouse College, Winston Salem State University, Princeton, Columbia, UVA, Davidson College and MIT just to name a few
+-21 to NC State, 24 to Appalachian State University, 6 to Wake Forest University, 3 to Davidson College and others including Baylor University, Elizabeth City State University, Winston Salem State University, Brigham Young University, Furman University, UVA, Virginia Tech and Hampton Sydney University just to name a few.

 While our academic program is our back bone, we also celebrate the opportunities offered our students beyond the classroom.
 Our Performing Arts Programs are always well represented in district, regional and state competitions.
 The Bands of Mount Tabor (whether it be marching, concert or symphonic) set the standard for performances both during games and in competitions.
-Our Theatre Arts program continues to compete at the highest levels, serving as host to the regional North Carolina Theatre Conference (NCTC) each fall as well as performances such as our fall “One Act” plays, "Winter Performance" and 2017 spring performance of "Peter and the Starcatcher."
+Our Theatre Arts program continues to compete at the highest levels, serving as host to the regional North Carolina Theatre Conference (NCTC) each fall as well as performances such as our fall “One Act” plays, "Winter Performance" and 2018 spring performance of "Grease."
 Our Choral programs (including women’s ensemble, concert choir, acapella and the Spartanettes) show off the collaborative talents of so many of our Arts students.
 The Visual Arts program is second to none and offers membership into the National Art Honor Society.
-The Orchestra program includes a full symphony and our Dance Team performs at all Football and Basketball games with a competitive team that competed in Myrtle Beach this past spring.
+The Orchestra program includes a full symphony and our Dance Team performs at all Football and Basketball games.

 Our JROTC program had an outstanding year in which it saw its academic, drill, JLAB and rifle teams qualify for Nationals throughout the year.
-Our JLAB academic team took second in the country in June.
 They are such a great example for our school of hard work, dedication and service to Tabor City.

 Our Athletic program continues to be a standard for schools in our area.
+The Wells Fargo Cup returned to Mt.
+Tabor for the 2017-2018 school year, solidifying our place as the top athletic program in the Piedmont Triad 3A Conference.
 We always get everyone’s best shot in competition and sportsmanship.
-The Well Fargo Cup (awarded to the top finishing school in our conference) has enjoyed a home in Sparta for twenty of the past twenty-six years.
-Our teams earn conference championships regularly and represent us well in the playoffs including our men’s lacrosse team and their Elite 8 run.
+Our teams earn conference championships regularly and represent us well in the playoffs including our boy's Cross Country Team who were the fall 2017 state champions and the men’s lacrosse team and their Final Four run.
 The men’s basketball team being in the Sweet 16!
-The men’s and women’s cross country finished fourth and eleventh respectfully and the track programs continue their hard work with the men finished 11th outdoors and the ladies 10th outdoors this spring.
+The girl's Tennis team had a final 8 showing in the fall of 2017.
 All of this takes place because Mount Tabor is fortunate to be home to some of the best coaches and student/athletes in Winston-Salem, State of North Carolina, and Southeast.

 The parent support is alive and kicking as well at Mount Tabor.
 We are blessed to operate our PTSA with the work of an academic, performing arts and athletics board.
 Each board has simply been fantastic to work with this year in their support of the Spartans!
 The academic board and executive boards focused its energy on the purchasing of chromebook charging/storage carts as well as classroom projectors.
-We celebrated a special year in 2016 as Mount Tabor High School turned 50 years old.
-Our 50th year committee helped to provide the awesome new video marquee sign at our front door.
 Our parent effort is contagious and a true source of pride within our school and is all led by an executive board that oversees the three collective parent boards.
 "You Just Can't Hide That Spartan Pride!!"
 We are very fortunate and feel the partnership with our parents is clearly something that sets us apart.
-I am excited to work with PTSA Executive Board Co-Presidents Dawn Secrest and Kimberly Robertson and all of our PTSA Boards this coming year.
+I am excited to work with PTSA Executive Board Co-Presidents Jennifer Ballsieper and Jane Potter and all of our PTSA Boards this coming year.